henrietta-k/adapt-learning-wiki/Contributing-code.md

 Before you submit a PR to us, there are a few hoops that we ask you to jump through in the interest of transparency:

 - **Does your code work?** This may seem obvious, but if we can't test your code, it's not going to be merged.
 Please make sure that anything you submit actually works :smile:
-- **Does your code have a related JIRA issue?** It's important that we keep a paper-trail regarding work done on the project; this helps us to keep a track of what's going on, and allows us to plan and manage our available developer resource effectively.
-Please make sure that there's an accompanying JIRA issue to go with your PR, be it a bug fix, new feature, or anything else (see our [page on reporting bugs](https://github.com/adaptlearning/adapt_framework/wiki/Bugs-and-features#reporting-bugs) for more information on this).
+- **Does your code have a related Github issue?** It's important that we keep a paper-trail regarding work done on the project; this helps us to keep a track of what's going on, and allows us to plan and manage our available developer resource effectively.
+Please make sure that there's an accompanying Github issue to go with your PR, be it a bug fix, new feature, or anything else (see our [page on reporting bugs](https://github.com/adaptlearning/adapt_framework/wiki/Bugs-and-features#reporting-bugs) for more information on this).
 - **Does your code comply to the Adapt code styleguide?** To give everyone working on the project an easier ride, we like to keep the coding style consistent across the breadth of Adapt repositories.
 Please make sure yours also complies to [our standards](https://github.com/adaptlearning/documentation/blob/master/01_cross_workstream/style_guide.md).

+### Creating a good PR
+Remember that the purpose of the pull request is to allow the other contributors to review what you have written.
+To this end, it's important that you have:
+* included a reference to the related Github issue/feature request
+* commented your commits well
+* given a short overview of what you've done
+* described the expected behaviour after the changes
+* listed any steps that need to be taken to check the changes
+* noted anything that should be ignore (for example a known issue that you are not addressing)
+* included screenshots if necessary
+There's a good [guide to commit messages and PRs](http://www.sitepoint.com/how-good-are-your-html-and-css-comments/) (you'll have to scroll down a bit) by [Georgie Luhur](http://www.sitepoint.com/author/gluhur/) over at sitepoint that's worth a read - it also has some great tips on commenting your code well.

 ### Peer code review